 In looking to the recovery from Covid, six out of 10 Scots (over 2.5 million adults) stated that they consider it fairly or very important that they have opportunities to take part regularly in sport and exercise activity in the 12 months after lockdown restrictions are lifted with this evenly split across men and women.
 That, however, may be more difficult than it was prior to the pandemic.

-In Scotland, the past 20 years has seen a trend of reduced spending on sport, leisure and recreation and it shows no sign of abating.
+In Scotland, the past 20 years has seen a trend of reduced spending on local sport, leisure and recreation and it shows no sign of abating.
 Emergency Covid support ended in April, and most local authorities and leisure trusts are now seeking help to re-open many of the 1400 public leisure and culture facilities they operate across the country.
-Glasgow City Council and Glasgow Life are seeking support from communities and other partners to manage around 70 varying types of facilities, and that is understood to be only the tip of the Scottish iceberg.
+Glasgow City Council and Glasgow Life are taking an innovative approach to seeking support from communities and other partners to manage around 70 varying types of facilities, and that is .

 Rowe says: “Whilst many people are looking forward to the opportunity to return to sport and exercise activity the pandemic has undoubtedly had a significant impact on the capacity and infrastructure available to support participation.
 Many public facilities were already facing challenges to their viability before the pandemic and in Glasgow alone we are looking at as many as 70 public facilities currently seeking community help to remain open, so the extent to which the pandemic has tipped them over the edge towards permanent closure remains to be seen.